-Semi Automatic, Removable barrel for customization, .85 mm thread
+Semi-Automatic, Removable barrel for customization, .85 mm thread

-If you are a newer player with only a sliver of green to spend and want to get the best bang for your buck, the Tippmann Cronus Semi Automatic Marker is the best suited paintball gun for you.
-The price range spans from $115 down to $99, though you can find even cheaper sets on Ebay.
+If you are a newer player with only a sliver of green to spend and want to get the best bang for your buck, the Tippmann Cronus Semi-Automatic Marker is the best-suited paintball gun for you.
+The price range spans from $115 down to $99, though you can find even cheaper sets on eBay.

 In addition to its cheap price, the gun comes from one of the most respected paintball companies known to the sport of speedball-Tippmann.
 The Tippmann Cronus Basic is a mechanical paintball gun so no need to deal with heavy wiring whenever you feel the need to take it apart.

-A downside to being a mechanical gun as opposed to electronic is that in tournament play the more mature players with the necessary set of skills required to maintain an electronic marker will have paintball guns that will on average have a faster firing rate than yours.
+A downside to being a mechanical gun as opposed to an electronic gun is that in tournament play the more mature players with the necessary set of skills required to maintain an electronic marker will have paintball guns that will on average have a faster firing rate than yours.

 However, the Tippmann Cronus will give you what you paid for.
 It is a wonderful gun, cheap, reliable, and a great avenue into the sport for younger players.
-The angled grip and its rubber coating makes it secure and comfortable in hands of all proportions.
+The angled grip and its rubber coating make it secure and comfortable in hands of all proportions.